vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 भवादुत्तारयात्मानं नासावन्येन तार्यते.

-(Sl.3-9-35)[^24]
+(Sl.3-9-35)

 manasaiva manaśchitvā pāśaṁ parama bandhanam,

 bhavāduttārayātmānaṁ nāsāvanyēna tāryatē.

 You have to cut the mind which is in the form of a tight rope from the mind itself and _bhavāduttārayātmānaṁ_ - lift oneself from this worldly bondage. _nāsāvanyēna tāryatē_ - it is not possible for anybody else other than you to come out of samsaara.
 This is not possible either by performing a pooja or surrendering to a guru.
 You must control it yourself.
 What else can be the suffering except this non stop thinking of so many things which are trivial in nature, yet giving rise to repeated duhkha.
 When the mind focuses on any subject, immediately a state of fear or anxiety is reached.
 Then raga and dwesha develops.
 This leads to a lot of strain.
 Focusing is a torture, a burden.
 Moment one changes to a lighter mood, then the burden goes.
 This is called understanding what misery is.
 To go after a thing or to run away from a thing is what happens to us generally all the time.
 So, for survival, every man shifts from a focusing mood to a lighter mood and this facility is available to everyone.
-(Chandogya upa)[^25]
+(Chandogya upa)

 विप्र: दरिद्रशोः सत् संपत्तिः समानानपि,